16. The Tower

 1. Still Standing: A Grounding Guide

 When life falls apart, we often want to fix things, ignore the pain, or act like everything is okay.
-But The Tower encourages you to take a moment to observe, to not rush the rebuild, and to understand what really happened and what was important.
+But The Tower encourages you to take a moment to observe, to not rush the rebuild - to understand what really happened and what was important.

 Step 1: Mute the Commentary Track.
 Your inner narrator will try to name, blame, and analyse.
 Politely ask them to take a seat.